-Impact on people's lives: By the end of 2013, about 80 per cent of the population in working age and above, regardless of their employment and contribution histories, were covered under the pension system (MOHRSS, 2013).
+Impact on people's lives.
+By the end of 2013, about 80 per cent of the population in working age and above, regardless of their employment and contribution histories, were covered under the pension system (MOHRSS, 2013).
 Civil servants have long enjoyed relatively high benefit levels.
 The benefits paid under the workers' pension have steadily increased at an annual rate of 10 per cent over the last eleven years, generally ensuring a decent life for these pensioners (Wen, 2014).
-Although the residents' pension benefit level is still far from adequate, it undoubtedly helps many older people who live in vulnerable conditions and this is particularly the case for older women in agricultural settings.1
+Although the residents' pension benefit level is still far from adequate, it undoubtedly helps many older people who live in vulnerable conditions.

-Impact on the economy: The increases in both the pension coverage and benefit levels have enhanced the purchasing power of people in old age.
-Since pensioners represent a large and growing domestic component of Chinese society, consumption and markets targeting older personscustomised foods, clothing, such as health, medicine, care, and tourism-have rapidly developed and expanded, forming new opportunities for domestic economic development (China Consumers' Association, 2013).
+Impact on the economy.
+The increases in both the pension coverage and benefit levels have enhanced the purchasing power of people in old age.
+Since pensioners represent a large and growing component of Chinese society, domestic consumption and markets targeting older persons-such as customised foods, clothing, health, medicine, care, and tourism-have rapidly developed and expanded, forming new opportunities for domestic economic development (China Consumers' Association, 2013).
 Additionally, household precautionary savings are expected to reduce due to income security and health care, supporting demand and thus economic growth.